TIBHannover/GeoEstimation/README.md

 </div>

-This code provides a PyTorch implementation and a pretrained model for the base(M, f*) model of the paper [Geolocation Estimation of Photos using a Hierarchical Model and Scene Classification](https://openaccess.thecvf.com/content_ECCV_2018/papers/Eric_Muller-Budack_Geolocation_Estimation_of_ECCV_2018_paper.pdf) with similar performance as originally reported.
+This code provides a PyTorch implementation and a pretrained ResNet50 model for the `base(M, f*)` model of the paper [Geolocation Estimation of Photos using a Hierarchical Model and Scene Classification](https://openaccess.thecvf.com/content_ECCV_2018/papers/Eric_Muller-Budack_Geolocation_Estimation_of_ECCV_2018_paper.pdf) with similar performance (despite less model complexity) as the originally reported results of the ResNet101.

 ## Contents
 - [Inference](#Inference)